 Exchanging names and digits might not feel like your first priority at the time, but don’t skip this step; it is extremely important that you can easily get in contact with the owner of the dog in the future.
 If the bite or attack has been especially severe, call 911 so both the police and first responders will show up to the scene.
 The police will complete this step for you when they.

-If the wound is bleeding extensively or if it is life-threatening, visit the emergency room to get medical attention immediately.
+If the wound is bleeding extensively or if it is life-threatening, visit the emergency room to get medical treatment immediately.

 Document the incident with authorities.